gcadau/Electronic-Components-AI-Detection/READ_ME.md

 ## Execution

-To execute the script, please follow these steps:
+To import the functions inside a client python script, please follow these steps:

-1. Navigate to the root directory
+1. Navigate to the root directory {*aidet*}
 2. Locate the script named *object_detection.py*
 3. Run the script using the following command: python3 [script_name].py [optional_parameters]
 4. Optionally, you can pass some parameters to set all object detection options.
 See <a href="#Usage">next section</a> for details.